gmankab/anarchy_bot/readme.md

 # anarchy_bot

-telegram bot that can promote any user to admin
+telegram bot that can promote any user to admin, allows to vote for mute user

 ## install